Enrique Anderson Imbert

-Enrique Anderson-Imbert (February 12, 1910– December 6, 2000) was an Argentine novelist, short-story writer and literary critic.
+Enrique Anderson Imbert (February 12, 1910 – December 6, 2000) was an Argentine novelist, short-story writer and literary critic.

+Life

-Born in Córdoba, Argentina, the son of Jose Enrique Anderson and Honorina Imbert, Anderson-Imbert graduated from the University of Buenos Aires with a Ph.D. in 1946.
+Born in Córdoba, Argentina, in 1910 to José Enrique Anderson and Honorina Imbert, Anderson Imbert graduated from the University of Buenos Aires with a Ph.D. in 1946.
 From 1940 until 1947 he taught at the University of Tucumán.
-In 1947, he joined the faculty of the Michigan State University.
+In 1947, he joined the faculty of the University of Michigan.
 He was awarded a Guggenheim Fellowship in 1954.
 He became the first Victor S. Thomas Professor of Hispanic Literature at Harvard University in 1965.
 Anderson-Imbert remained at Harvard until his retirement in 1980.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1967.
+He was elected a Fellow of the American Academy of Arts and Sciences in 1967 and a member of the Academia Argentina de Letras in 1979.

+With his wife, Margot (née Di Clérico), a librarian at Harvard's Widener Library, Anderson Imbert had a son and a daughter.
+He died on December 6, 2000, in Buenos Aires.

+Work

-Anderson-Imbert is best known for his brief "microcuentos" in which he blends fantasy and magical realism.
+Anderson Imbert is best known for his microcuentos: very brief short stories in which he blends fantasy and magical realism.
 His story "Sala de espera" is taken from The Cheshire Cat, written in 1965; he is also the author of the 1966 short story entitled "Taboo."
 He also penned the short stories "El Leve Pedro", "El Fantasma", and "Vudu".

-With his wife, Margot (née Di Clerico), a librarian, Anderson-Imbert had a son and a daughter.
-He died on December 6, 2000, in Buenos Aires.

-In 2012, the North American Academy of the Spanish Language created the “Enrique Anderson Imbert Prize" to recognize the professional trajectory of those who have contributed with their studies, works, and literary works to the knowledge and dissemination of the Hispanic language and culture in the United States.
+In 2012, the North American Academy of the Spanish Language, of which he was a member, created the "Enrique Anderson Imbert Prize" to recognize the professional trajectory of those who have contributed with their studies, works, and literary works to the knowledge and dissemination of the Spanish language and Hispanic culture in the United States.